Creamy Scalloped Potatoes Recipe [video]

 - 1 cup Parmesan cheese freshly grated

-Preheat oven to 400 degrees F.
+- Preheat oven to 400 degrees F.

-Lightly grease a 9 x 13-inch baking dish with cooking oil spray or butter and set aside.
+- Lightly grease a 9 x 13-inch baking dish with cooking oil spray or butter and set aside.

-Place a medium cast iron skillet or sauce pan over medium-high heat.
+- Place a medium cast iron skillet or saucepan over medium-high heat.
 Once the skillet is hot, add the butter and melt it.

-Add onion and garlic and sauté until just the garlic is fragrant, and onion is soft.
+- Add onion and garlic and sauté until just the garlic is fragrant, and onion is soft.

-Whisk in flour and cook for 2 minutes, stirring continuously.
+- Whisk in flour and cook for 2 minutes, stirring continuously.

-Reduce heat to low, slowly and gradually whisk in 1 cup of chicken broth until fully combined.
+- Reduce heat to low, slowly and gradually whisk in 1 cup of chicken broth until fully combined.

-Again, gradually, without rushing, stir in milk and cream, until fully combined.
-Stir in dried thyme, paprika, salt and pepper.
+- Again, gradually, without rushing, stir in milk and cream, until fully combined.
+Stir in dried thyme, paprika, salt, and pepper.

-Layer half of the sliced potatoes onto the bottom of the dish.
-Pour half of the cream sauce over the potatoes, and top with 1 cup of mozzarella cheese, distribute evenly.
+- Pour half of the cream sauce over the potatoes, and top with 1 cup of mozzarella cheese, distribute evenly.

-Arrange the remaining potatoes and pour the remaining cream sauce on top.
+- Arrange the remaining potatoes and pour the remaining cream sauce on top.
 Sprinkle the remaining cheddar cheese and Parmesan cheese on top if desired.

-Garnish with chopped parsley or chopped green onions.
+- Garnish with chopped parsley or chopped green onions.
 Serve warm.